 2. Exact actuation technology

-SRAM Force rear derailleur can deliver accurate and clean shifting throughout the gear range for shifting that is available on the 10s cassettes it is ideally compatible with.
+SRAM Force rear derailleur is able to deliver accurate and clean shifting throughout the gear range for shifting that is available on the 10s cassettes it is ideally compatible with.
 This is possible thanks to Exact Actuation technology.
 SRAM was successful in applying the 1: 1 ratio for actuation that existed on their MTB components, where this is the ratio between the movement of the derailleur and travel of the shifter cable.
-Exact Actuation attempts to balance the hanger design of the rear derailleur, the tension in the cable, and the spacing between the tight cogs.
+Exact Actuation attempts to balance the hanger design of the rear derailleur, tension in the cable and spacing between the tight cogs.
 This allowed SRAM to set up a fixed but very simple system for index shifting.
-If the derailleur can index smoothly, the chain will ring several times while it is on the cassette and is being shifted up & down while the crank is turned.
+Every click on the SRAM Force will be characterised by the same 3mm of cable pull, irrespective of which gear spectrum’s end you are in.

 3. 10s compatibility

-The SRAM Force rear derailleur is compatible with both standard and compact 10s SRAM & Shimano cranksets for road biking.
+The SRAM Force rear derailleur is compatible with both standard and compact 10s SRAm & Shimano cranksets for road biking.
 The components for 10s SRAM are adaptable on both mountain and road bikes.
-For example, a rear derailleur for an MTB can be used with shifters for a road bike.
-While SRAM 10s & 11s bike components for an MTB are not mutually compatible, this is not the case for road bikes running similar cassettes.
-To accommodate cassettes of a wider range, the rear derailleurs have been redesigned.
+For example, a rear derailleur for a MTB can be used with shifters for a road bike.
+While SRAM 10s & 11s bike components for a MTB are not mutually compatible, this is not the case for road bikes running similar cassettes.
+To accommodate cassettes of wider range, the rear derailleurs have been redesigned.

 6. Chain Gap

-In the table below, we have brought up a few scenarios that you will face with the SRAM Force Rear Derailleur.
-This is filled with a brief statement about what might be the root of the problem, and how you can solve it.
+Ans: In the table below, we have brought up a few scenarios that you will face with the SRAM Force Rear Derailleur.
+This is filled by a brief statement about what might be the root of the problem, and how you can solve it.

 |The chain may be jumping to the offset of the frame from the sprocket which was the smalleast||The screw of the high limit gear may not have been adjusted properly||Ensure that sprocket which is the smallest has been aligned with the guide pulley, by turning the H screw inwards|